mauriciojost/olympus-photosync/README.md

     ![Step 4](doc/images/wifi-4.jpg)

-4. Connect your PC to the WIFI provided by the camera
+4. Connect your PC to the WIFI provided by the camera.

     In the example above, the WIFI network (SSID) was `E-M10-P-V5PG56225`.
 You will need to find your own camera SSID.